-During 2015, among other matters, the Audit Committee:
+Relating to the Company's financial statements for 2017, among other matters, the Audit Committee:

-- Reviewed and discussed with management and Grant Thornton the unaudited quarterly financial statements included in Form 10-Qs filed with the SEC. - Reviewed and discussed with Grant Thornton the overall scope and plans for its audit for 2015. - Reviewed and discussed with management and Grant Thornton the audited consolidated financial statements, and Grant Thornton's opinion thereon, included in the Form 10-K for 2015 filed with the SEC and the 2015 annual report delivered to shareholders. - Reviewed and discussed with management its assessment and report, and reviewed and discussed with Grant Thornton its opinion, on the effectiveness of the Company's internal control over financial reporting as of December 31, 2015. - Discussed with Grant Thornton the matters required to be discussed by the Statement on Auditing Standard No. 16, as amended (Communications With Audit Committees). - Received the written disclosures and the letter from Grant Thornton required by the applicable requirements of the PCAOB regarding Grant Thornton's communications with the Committee concerning independence, and discussed with Grant Thornton its independence with respect to the Company, including any relationships which may impact its objectivity and independence and whether the provision of specified non-audit services is compatible with the auditors' independence under current guidelines.
+- Reviewed and discussed with management and Grant Thornton the unaudited quarterly financial statements included in Form 10-Qs filed with the SEC. - Reviewed and discussed with Grant Thornton the overall scope and plans for its audit for 2017. - Reviewed and discussed with management and Grant Thornton the audited consolidated financial statements, and Grant Thornton's opinion thereon, included in the Form 10-K for 2017 filed with the SEC and the 2017 annual report delivered to shareholders. - · Reviewed and discussed with management its accounting policies and key judgments. - Reviewed and discussed with management its assessment and report, and reviewed and discussed with Grant Thornton its opinion, on the effectiveness of the Company's internal control over financial reporting as of December 31, 2017. - Discussed with Grant Thornton the matters required to be discussed by the Statement on Auditing Standard No. 1301 (Communications With Audit Committees). - Received the written disclosures and the letter from Grant Thornton required by the applicable requirements of the PCAOB regarding Grant Thornton's communications with the Committee concerning independence, and discussed with Grant Thornton its independence with respect to the Company, including any relationships which may impact its objectivity and independence and whether the provision of specified non-audit services is compatible with the auditors' independence under current guidelines.

-Based on the foregoing, the Audit Committee recommended to the Board that the audited consolidated financial statements of the Company be included in the Company's annual report on Form 10-K for 2015, which was filed with the SEC on February 25, 2016.
+Based on the foregoing, the Audit Committee recommended to the Board that the audited consolidated financial statements of the Company be included in the Company's annual report on Form 10-K for 2017, which was filed with the SEC on February 23, 2018.